monimiller/space-quest-league-trino/mission-3/README.md

 different containers we have, and more importantly learn and have fun with Trino.

-All the information for Mission 3 is contained within the `mysql` folder, so if you have docker installed, pop in there and we can get started.
+All the information for Mission 3 is contained within the `trino-mysql` folder, so if you have docker installed, pop in there and we can get started.

 If you want to learn more about Trino, I highly suggest giving a visit to the